reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 ### 3. Install the Memcached custom resource definition

+Installing the Argo components can take like a minute to start up.
+Once it's up and running, we can start deploying our custom resources.
 This is not intended to be a full Operator tutorial, so I'll try to keep things as simple as possible.

 ```yaml
 {% include memcached/crd.yaml %}